mendix/docs/content/developerportal/deploy/mendix-ip-addresses.md

 **Which IP address should be whitelisted on our firewall?**

-Usually you configure your firewall with rules for Incoming traffic to your network.
-Therefore you need to use the outgoing IP address of the Mendix application.
+Usually you configure your firewall with rules for *incoming* traffic to your network.
+Therefore you need to use the *outgoing IP address* of the Mendix application.

 ## 4 Read More